(Video) Eric Dier collapses to the turf in embarrassing dive after slight nudge from Henderson

 A clip has emerged of Eric Dier throwing himself to the ground after receiving a gentle touch in the back from Liverpool captain Jordan Henderson.

-It was not the only occasion in which the striker attempted to deceive the officials, with Dier collapsing late in the second-half clutching his head following a tussle with Gini Wijnaldum for a lofted ball.
+It was not the only occasion in which a Tottenham player attempted to deceive the officials, with Harry Kane collapsing late in the second-half clutching his head following a tussle with Gini Wijnaldum for a lofted ball.

 As the video clearly shows, the arm the England international received in his back hardly carried enough force to send him tumbling to the turf as if shot.